Boston Cardiac Surgery Lawyers

 - Disrupting proper blood flow, resulting in stroke and other complications

 - Releasing plaque into arteries or over-inflating a surgical balloon in angioplasty

 - Improper ablation, resulting in burnt tissue and internal damage

 - Mistakes inserting or removing peacemakers or stents

 - Leaving foreign objects in the body cavity

 - Performing an operation on the wrong part of the heart

 Proving medical malpractice in a cardiac surgery can be extremely complicated and difficult.
 That’s because it requires proof that the actions or inactions of a surgeon or other medical professional “deviated from the accepted standards established by the surgical community by a substantial amount.”
 This threshold of proof requires an attorney with experience in medical malpractice lawsuits and connections to experts and resources to make your case as strong as possible.

-Unlike other law firms that may pass your case on to an individual lawyer with less experience, every single professional on our team at Crowe & Mulvey, LLP will handle your case from beginning to end.
+Unlike other law firms that may pass your case on to an individual lawyer with less experience, every single professional on our team at Crowe & Mulvey, LLP handles our cases from beginning to end.
 Along with partners, lawyers, and paralegals, this also includes our team of nurses who have experience in the healthcare industry and these types of medical malpractice cases.